matiasngf/tailwindcss-text-scale/README.md

 ### Custom classNames

-If you don't like using `text-min-[size]`, you can customize the variable name on the plugin configuration:
+If you don't like using `text-min-[size]`, you can customize the variable name on the plugin configuration.
+For example, if you want your classes to be `scale-text-min-[size]` and `scale-text-max-[size]`, you can set:

 ```tsx
 textScalePlugin({
   prefix: 'scale-text',
 })